sickgreg/OpenIPC-Adaptive-Link/README.md

 Warning: Set power levels for your transmitter appropriately in txprofiles.conf

 About the files named above.
 There are some older versions eg 42q etc still there for reference.
-Current code is in alink_drone.c
+Current code is in alink_drone.c (and it's conf files alink.conf and txprofiles.conf) and alink_gs.

 1. Upgrade camera to latest OpenIPC with wfb_tun included (Warning: All files will be overwritten)